 We know how tempting it can be to set those letters aside and pretend you did not see them.
 Doing that, however, can only lead you into more trouble.
-We have seen clients that have developed serious health problems, at least in part, related to the stress the IRS issues are causing.
+We have seen clients who have developed serious health problems, at least in part, related to the stress the IRS issues are causing.
 The uncertainty and the fear of not knowing what might be coming next can lead to elevated stress and perhaps more serious health consequences.
-Rather than pretending you didn’t see the notices, why not take the first steps to resolve these matters and move on with your life without that fear of the mailbox.
+Rather than pretending you didn’t see the notices, why not take the first steps to resolve these matters and move on with your life without that fear of the mailbox?

 What are my options?

 If you have established that the tax amounts the IRS is claiming you owe are correct, then you have several options.
 One of those options is called an Offer in Compromise (OIC).
 An OIC is an agreement between you and the IRS that settles the debt for less than the amount claimed by the IRS.
 This is a way of resolving your tax debt that is beneficial to both parties.
 In recent years, the IRS has taken a softer stance on such settlements.

 What is an Offer in Compromise?